The-Marcy-Lab-School/se-unit-0/lesson_2_collaborative_git/README.md

-# Unit 0 - Lesson 2: Collaborative Git
+# Lesson 2: Collaborative Git

 ## Objectives
 Fellows will be able to...